microphone Radio Days!

 Lake Michigan Broadcasting added an FM sister staion to WMTE in April 2000 with the purchase of WXYQ (101.5) from Crystal Clear Communications.
 WXYQ moved into the Greenbush Street building from its former location at 32 Filer Street, across the street from the Manistee Post Office.
 WXYQ became WMTE-FM "Oldies 101.5" in September 2000.

-As of May, 2004, WMTE 1340 broadcast a live, local morning show hosted by long time WMTE personality Bernie Schroeder.
-The remainder of the broadcast day consisted of a line-up of syndicated talk.
-WMTE-FM continued to play oldies, with a morning team of Chet Baker and Chuck Randall.
+As of May, 2004, WMTE 1340 was broadcasting a live, local morning show hosted by long time WMTE personality Bernie Schroeder.
+The remainder of the broadcast day consisted of a line-up of syndicated talk in a simulcast of sister station WKLA.
+WMTE-FM continued to play the oldies, with a morning team of Chet Baker and Chuck Randall.
 Rod Beckman, Chris Plummer, and John W. Clement filled out the on-air staff.
-Roger Baerwolf was owner/general manager of Lake Michigan Broadcasting.
-Mike Baerwolf was chief engineer of the station group, with Judy Ouvry serving as Director of Manistee Operations.
+Roger Baerwolf was owner/general manager of Lake Michigan Broadcasting, Mike Baerwolf was chief engineer of the station group, and Judy Ouvry served as Director of Manistee Operations.
 Roger Baerwolf passed away in December 2004 and was succeeded as general manager by his wife, Lynn Baerwolf.

 A format change came in August 2007, when WMTE-FM moved from "Good Times and Great Oldies - Oldies 101.5" to "Classic Hits, Cool-101."
 Chet Baker is the lone host of the Morning Show, Alan Neushwander anchors the morning newscasts, and Rod Beckman & Chris Plummer continue to round out the schedule.